gromacs/gromacs/docs/dev-manual/tools.rst

 Build system
 ------------

-..
-TODO: details, ASAN, others?
+.. todo:: details, ASAN, others?

 CMake
   Main tool used in the build system.